-This will allow dischargers to better detect the presence of any toxicants in their effluent, and then take corrective action to eliminate the toxicant.
-These additional monitoring tests, using a higher concentration of effluent, would not be subject to a MDEL or MMEL If at any time a non-storm water NPDES discharger fails to meet any of the requirements for a reduced monitoring frequency as listed above, the discharger would need to return to the monitoring frequency required in Section IV.B.2. of the Provisions.
-Upon returning to a routine monitoring schedule, as described in Section IV.B.2. of the Provisions, eligible dischargers will need to, once again, meet the conditions one and two, listed above, before the Regional Water Board could approve a new reduced monitoring frequency for chronic toxicity.The rationale for an increase or reduction in routine monitoring would have to be documented in an NPDES fact sheet.
-A single day of discharge is sufficient to conduct a chronic toxicity test, when a large enough volume is initially collected to refresh the replicates during the test.Reduction in Routine Monitoring During a TRE
+Dischargers with an initial dilution of 10 to one or greater may have difficulty detecting toxicity in the effluent.
+By requiring additional monitoring tests using a higher concentration of effluent, that is at least double the IWC, such dischargers can better detect the presence of any toxicants in their effluent, and then take corrective action to eliminate the toxicant.
+These additional monitoring tests, using a higher concentration of effluent, would not be subject to a MDEL or MMEL violation.
+These additional monitoring tests should be used to determine if a TRE is needed.

+If at any time a non-storm water NPDES discharger fails to meet any of the requirements for a reduced monitoring frequency as listed above, the discharger would need to return to the monitoring frequency required in Section IV.B.2.d of the Provisions.
+Discharges may also be required to return to the monitoring schedule for other reasons including major changes to the treatment facility or changes to the quality of the influent.
+Either of these changes has the potential to negatively impact the quality of the effluent.
+For example, adding a new type of commercial or industrial discharger to a POTW’s incoming waste stream may change the nature of their influent and treatment may not be sufficient to remove one or more potentially new toxicants.
+Upon returning to a routine monitoring schedule, as described in Section IV.B.2.d of the Provisions, eligible dischargers will need to, once again, meet the conditions one and two, listed above, in that the MDEL and MMEL have not been violated and the toxicity requirements in the NPDES permit have been followed, for a period of five years before the Regional Water Board could approve a new reduced monitoring frequency for chronic toxicity.
+The Provisions require the conditions to be met for a minimum of five years to establish a consistent pattern prior to allowing a reduced monitoring frequency

+The rationale for an increase or reduction in routine monitoring would have to be documented in an NPDES fact sheet.
+The chronic routine monitoring frequency could, in no case, be less than twice per calendar year.

+5.4.4.2.2.3.
+Reducing the Routine Monitoring Schedule for Chronic Toxicity During a TRE

-The Regional Water Boards could also approve a temporary reduction in the prescribed routine monitoring frequency as described in Section IV.B.2.c.i.(A) of the Provisions for dischargers while they are conducting a TRE.
-During the time when a discharger is conducting a TRE, the Water Boards may temporarily reduce the routine monitoring frequency to as few as two chronic routine toxicity tests per calendar year.
+The Water Boards could also include language in a non-storm water NPDES permit that would allow their Executive Officer or Executive Director to approve a temporary reduction in the prescribed routine monitoring frequency as described in Section IV.B.2.d.ii.(A)(2) of the Provisions while the dischargers is conducting a TRE and conducting toxicity testing as part of the TRE..
+During the time when a discharger is conducting a TRE, the Water Boards may allow the Executive Officer or Executive Director to temporarily reduce the routine monitoring frequency to as few as two chronic routine toxicity tests per calendar year.
 The reduced monitoring frequency during a TRE could be for a period of up to one year from the date the TRE is initiated.
-Dischargers under a temporarily reduced monitoring frequency would be required to return to a routine monitoring schedule as described in Section IV.B.2.c.i.(A) of the Provisions, at the conclusion of the TRE or after one year from the start of the TRE, whichever occurs earlier.
+Dischargers under a temporarily reduced monitoring frequency would be required to return to a routine monitoring schedule as described in Section IV.B.2.d of the Provisions, at the conclusion of the TRE or after one year from the start of the TRE, whichever occurs earlier.

-Table 5-5
+Table 5-5.
+Chronic Toxicity Routine Monitoring Frequency